dgeb/json-api/format/index.md

 ## Document Structure <a href="#document-structure" id="document-structure" class="headerlink">¶</a>

+This section describes the structure of a JSON API document, which is identified by the media type [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json).
+JSON API documents are defined in JavaScript Object Notation (JSON) [[RFC4627](http://tools.ietf.org/html/rfc4627)].

+Although the same media type is used for both request and response documents, certain aspects are only applicable to one or the other.
+These differences will be called out below.

+### Top Level

+A JSON object **MUST** be at the root of every JSON API document.
+This object defines a document's "top level".

-The top level of a JSON API document **SHOULD** contain a representation of the primary resource(s).
-The primary resource, or collection of resources, **SHOULD** be keyed either by the resource type or the generic key `"data"`.
+A document's top level **SHOULD** contain a representation of the primary resource, or collection of resources, keyed either by the resource type or the generic key `"data"`.

-The top level of a document **MAY** also have the following keys:
+A document's top level **MAY** also have the following keys, all of which are applicable in response documents only:

 * `"meta"`: meta-information about a resource, such as pagination.
 * `"links"`: URL templates to be used for expanding resources' relationships